-5. Ensure that wastewater processing is adequate to handle increased capacity for economic development and that industrial wastewater treatment capability is available.
-Some regulations are too much of an obstacle.
+Policies: - 9.4.1.
+Infrastructure, community facilities, and public services that support efficient growth and development patterns shall be provided and funded. - 9.5.
+Ensure that wastewater processing is adequate to handle increased capacity for economic development and that industrial wastewater treatment capability is available.

-- 9.7.
-Ensure the provision and funding of infrastructure, community facilities, and public services that support efficient growth and development patterns. - 9.8.
-Public facilities and services shall be coordinated with land use planning through the development of a long-range public facilities improvement plan and a coordinated development review process to promote more compact urban development, preservation of natural resources, development of activity centers and to ensure that capacity is adequate. - 9.9.
-Maximize the use of existing infrastructure, the efficient use of future investments in capital improvements and the long term operation and maintenance of facilities and equipment via identified and budgeted revenue sources and a prescribed timetable using innovative technologies (GIS) in the provision of maintenance services.
+Policies: - 9.5.1.
+Infrastructure, community facilities, and public services that support efficient growth and development patterns shall be provided and funded. - 9.5.2.
+Adequate wastewater processing and industrial wastewater treatment capacity shall be made available. - 9.5.3.
+Adequate water production and conservation measures shall be implemented to handle increased development.

+9.5.4.
+The community shall maximize the use of existing infrastructure, the efficient use of future investments in capital improvements, and the long-term operation and maintenance of facilities and equipment via identified and budgeted revenue sources and a prescribed timetable using innovative technologies, such as Geographic Information Systems (GIS) and Computerized Maintenance Management Systems (CMMS), in the provision of maintenance services.

+9.6.
 Planning efforts for a new entertainment venue should be continued.
-Policies:

-Develop and promote community resources (theater, music, etc.) for retirees, students, and citizens with special needs and low income populations to improve the quality of life of all residents.
+9.6.1.
+Community resources shall be developed and promoted (theater, music, etc.) for retirees, students, and citizens with special needs and low income populations to improve the quality of life of all residents.

-7. The Public Library needs to continue to be accessible by foot/bike/transit.
+9.7.
+The Public Library needs to continue to be accessible by foot/bike/transit.

-- 9.11.
-Develop and promote community resources (theater, music, etc.) for retirees, students. and citizens with special needs and low income populations to improve the quality of life of all residents. - Walking, biking, and accessible public transit shall be considered viable and sustainable 9.12. forms of transportation supported through appropriate land use and infrastructure decisions. - 8.
+- 9.7.1.
+Walking, biking, and accessible public transit shall be considered viable and sustainable forms of transportation supported through appropriate land use and infrastructure decisions. - 9.8.
 The community needs more accessibility to local recreational opportunities and more recreational amenities, especially in underserved areas, for example: Soccer fields, basketball courts, skate rink, more kid-friendly options, community centers, and playground equipment.

-- 9.13.
-Establish public-private partnerships to fund improvements to park and recreation facilities and programs, especially in the Designated Revitalization Area and near Public Housing. - 9.
+9.8.1.
+Public-private partnerships shall be established to fund improvements to park and recreation facilities and programs, especially in the Designated Revitalization Area and near Public Housing.

+9.9.
 Access to broadband (high-speed internet) desperately needs to be expanded and improved with faster service.

-Community-wide technology infrastructure shall be considered a basic community facility 9.14. and as such will be adequately planned for.
+9.9.1.
+Community-wide technology infrastructure shall be considered a basic community facility and as such will be adequately planned for and implemented.

-- 10. Utility rates are high and options for utilities (including cable) are limited.
-Policies: - 9.15.
-Community-wide technology infrastructure shall be considered a basic community facility and as such will be adequately planned for. - 9.16.
-Efforts will be made to ensure all citizens have access to basic technology infrastructure. - 9.17.
-In response to environmental concerns and rising energy costs, green building principles shall be researched and encouraged in order to conserve natural resources, improve indoor air quality and reduce energy cost. - 11.
+9.10.
+Utility rates are high and options for utilities (including cable) are limited.

+- 9.10.1.
+Community-wide technology infrastructure shall be considered a basic community facility and as such will be adequately planned for and implemented. - 9.10.2.
+Efforts shall be made to ensure all citizens have access to basic technology infrastructure. - 9.10.3.
+Green building principles, energy efficiency, and green energy shall be considered and implemented where possible in order to conserve natural resources, improve indoor air quality, and reduce energy costs. - 9.11.
 Portions of the community do not provide sufficient recycling services.
 Services need to be better facilitated and expanded, with more recycling locations/facilities, better incentives to provide service, more materials accepted, better education and communication about services, and better participation at commercial and multi-family complexes.

-- 9.18.
-Enhanced solid waste reduction and recycling initiatives shall be supported. - 9.19.
-Encourage and promote education of enhanced local recycling efforts and waste reduction initiatives identified through an updated Solid Waste Management Plan.

-12. Lack of shelter sites for the homeless during cold weather.
+- 9.11.1.
+Enhanced solid waste reduction and recycling initiatives shall be supported. - 9.11.2.
+Public awareness of local recycling programs shall be encouraged and promoted, and waste reduction initiatives shall be identified. - 9.12.
+Lack of shelter sites for the homeless during cold weather.

-- 9.20.
-Provide resources to improve the community's public services, including but not limited to employment, crime prevention, childcare, health, drug abuse, education, and recreational needs. - 13.
+9.12.1.
+Resources shall be provided to improve the community's public services, including but not limited to employment, crime prevention, childcare, health, drug abuse, education, and recreational needs.

+9.13.
 The community needs a local meat processing plant with USDA-certified personnel on-site so that animals can be processed locally and the meat can be sold locally.
-Policies: - 9.21.
-Implement and update community wide recreation plans to aid in future community facility planning and coordination.